 The Philomathean Society of the University of Pennsylvania exists for those who feel that college should be about more than getting a degree.
-It strives to promote the examined life in all its riotous splendor, and unites every discipline in the pursuit of its mission: “increasing the learning of the members and the academic prestige of the University.”
+Our mission is to “increase the learning of the members and the academic prestige of the University.”

-Founded in 1813, Philo is the oldest student group at the University and the oldest continually existing collegiate literary society in the United States.
-Throughout its nearly two hundred years of existence, the Society has pursued its mission of learning outside the classroom in whatever ways struck its membership best; a common answer to the question “what is Philo” is “whatever Philos want it to be.”
+Founded in 1813, the Society has pursued its mission of learning outside the classroom in whatever ways struck its membership best; a common answer to the question “what is Philo?” is “whatever Philos want it to be.”

-Thus, Philos have at one time or another embarked on major works of scholarship (like producing the first English translation of the Rosetta Stone), founded departments (such as Comparative Literature and Religious Studies), launched campus publications (the longest-lived of which is the Daily Pennsylvanian), and staged major dramatic productions (the Masque of the American Drama involved every undergraduate then enrolled at Penn).
+Thus, Philos have at one time or another embarked on major works of scholarship (like producing the first English translation of the Rosetta Stone), founded departments (such as Comparative Literature and Religious Studies), launched campus publications (the longest-lived of which is the Daily Pennsylvanian and its more jocular younger brother the Punch Bowl), and staged major dramatic productions (the Masque of the American Drama involved every undergraduate then enrolled at Penn).

-Today, the Society hosts weekly series of lectures, panel discussions, and afternoon teas with prominent Penn professors, as well as poetry readings, film screenings, dramatic performances, art shows, debates, special classes, and frequent moments of gentle madness – not to mention the Annual Oration, held each Spring, where Philo invites a distinguished public intellectual to speak to the Penn community (past Annual Orations have included Jared Diamond, Judith Butler, Daniel Dennett, Salman Rushdie, and Arthur Miller).
-All of our events are free and open to the public.
+The Society regularly hosts lectures, panel discussions, and intimate afternoon teas with Penn professors, as well as poetry readings, film screenings, dramatic performances, art shows, debates, exhibits, and special classes.
+All efforts are run, planned, and organized completely by students in Philo.
+The Society’s flagship event is the Annual Oration, where Philo invites an public intellectual to speak to the Penn community.
+Past Annual Orators have included Jared Diamond, Judith Butler, Daniel Dennett, Jane Goodall, Salman Rushdie, Arthur Miller, Ayn Rand, and Richard Dawkins.
+Most of Philo’s events and activities take place in Philo Halls.
+All events are free and open to the public.

 Philo’s structure, activities, and future are determined by its undergraduate and graduate student membership.
-Members elect a Cabinet each semester led by a Moderator who, among other things, chairs Philo’s “flamingo-populated” general meetings held on alternate Fridays at 8pm PhST (Philo Standard Time).
-Membership in Philo is eternal; it continues long past one’s time at the University, and indeed, on this Earth.
+Members elect a Cabinet each semester led by a Moderator who, among other things, chairs Philo’s flamingo-populated general meetings held on alternate Fridays at 8:00pm.
+Membership in Philo is eternal; it continues long past one’s time at the University.
 For more about joining Philo, see our page on membership.

-Finally, many magazines and journals have attempted, like this page, to capture the essence of Philo, and, as one might attempt to capture the scent of a rose after a year away from a garden, only a trace is thereby displayed.
-The only way to really learn about Philo is to see what we do, so come visit us some time!
+Finally, many magazines, journals, and histories have attempted to capture the essence of the Philomathean Society.
+But the only way to really learn about Philo is to see what we do, so come visit us some time!